MilliPress/MilliCache/README.md

 > [!IMPORTANT]
 >
-> This plugin is currently in Release Candidate stage and approaching stable release.
+> This plugin is currently in the Release Candidate stage and approaching a stable release.
 > While suitable for testing in production-like environments, please exercise caution and
 > [report](https://github.com/MilliPress/MilliCache/issues/new) any problems you encounter.